AguaClara/UASB/Reports and Manuals/fall2018report_finaldraft.md

 ## Timeline of UASB
 #### Summer 2016
 The UASB team was formed in the Summer of 2016.
 At that point, the objective of the team was to design and implement a functional lab-scale UASB reactor to treat synthetic blackwater.
-Blackwater [**CEO: one word or 2? be consistent**] is wastewater from toilets.
+Blackwater is wastewater from toilets.
 In the summer of 2016, the UASB team constructed four small-scale UASB reactors and found that those small-scale reactors could successfully treat synthetic wastewater.
 The team also found that increased wastewater concentration and higher residence times resulted in higher biogas removal and increased Chemical Oxygen Demand (COD) removal.

-[RESOLVED-AG-Define COD (chemical oxygen demand).]

 #### Fall 2016
 In the fall of 2016, the UASB team underwent several changes.
 First, the team altered the design of the small-scale UASB reactors by implementing shorter and narrower influent lines.
 The team also changed the synthetic wastewater recipe.
 More specifically, the team substituted glucose with insoluble carbon compounds.
 The team also researched retention time in the reactors with fluoride tracer tests, and found a HRT of 3.22 hours in one of the reactors (close to the target of 4 hours).